Lead Poisoning Prevention

 On March 31, 2008, EPA issued the Lead: Renovation, Repair and Painting Rule, requiring that contractors and construction professionals follow lead-safe work practice standards while working in pre-1978 housing or child-occupied facilities.
 Full implementation of the rules, requiring contractors to be certified by the responsible authority, will be in April 2010

-- EPA Lead Renovation, Repair, and Painting Program Rule (Summary)
+- EPA Lead Renovation, Repair, and Painting Program Rule (Overview)

-- Lead Renovation, Repair, and Painting Program Rule (Complete text)
+- Lead Renovation, Repair, and Painting Program Rule (Overview)

 - Small Entity Compliance Guide to Renovate Right (EPA’s Lead-Based Paint Renovation, Repair, and Painting Program) A handbook for contractors, property managers and maintenance personnel